HL7/fhir-specialty-rx/input/pages/cdex-message-flow.md

   - An additional Organization if the information is to be delivered to party other than the dispensing pharmacy

   *Note: CDex allows requests to also contain task information for partners that are using a workflow model.
-That is not required by the Specialty Rx IG.
+That is not required by the Specialty Rx Implementation Guide.
 Support for workflow in this IG is TBD*

 #### Response or Unsolicited exchange